-If inclement weather causes hazardous conditions, school cancellations will be announced on local television channels, their web sites and the school's website.
+If inclement weather causes hazardous conditions, school cancellations will be announced via a telephone notification system.
 It is important to note that Willow Hill School may be open even if your home school system is closed.
 Please use your best judgment regarding transportation on these days.
-Willow Hill also uses a telephone notification system.
-If conditions at the school prohibit safe and comfortable access to the buildings, a Virtual Learning Day (VLD) will be indicated.
+If conditions at the school prohibit safe and comfortable access to the buildings, a Virtual Learning Day (VLD) may be indicated.